neofodere/denfo/README.md

 <hr>

 **DENFO™ and all related titles and logos are trademarks of FODSOFT™.
 Néo Foderé de Frutos.
-All rights reserved.<br>
+All rights reserved.**

-© 2026 FODSOFT™.
+**© 2026 FODSOFT™.
 Néo Foderé de Frutos.
 All rights reserved.**